-- Turn TV and DVD player On. - Press the MODE button on the TV or the SOURCE button on the remote to select "INPUT 1." - The TV screen will display the DVD player logo when the correct input is selected.
+- Turn TV and DVD player ON. - Press the MODE button on the TV or the SOURCE button on the DVD player remote and select "INPUT 1".

+The TV screen will display the DVD player logo when the correct input is selected.